amitv87/remote_access/README.md

-### Remote control your mac / windows from your browser in realtime with full interaction and audio support
+### Remote control your mac / windows from your browser in realtime with full interaction (including dirty clipboard support) and audio support

 Setup
 ---